 In addition to their research project, students benefit from a programme that includes:

 Funding is available for four years from late September 2018.
 A full award covers fees plus an annual stipend.
 This is set by the Research Councils and is £15,009 for 2020.

 Please note that scholarships will be awarded on the following basis:

 Eligibility for full funding (fees and stipend) is restricted to Home and eligible EU students.

-To apply for one of these research projects, candidates must normally hold a first or upper-second-class UK honours degree, or an equivalent qualification gained outside of the UK, in an appropriate area of science or technology.
+To apply for one of these research projects, candidates must normally hold a first or upper-second-class UK honours degree (or international equivalent) in an appropriate area of science or technology.
 Please see the BBSRC guide to student eligibility for more information.